 2000 and beyond

 Today, our comprehensive service and support networks reach more than 4000 Australians.
-We employ more than 500 people and 250 volunteers who are passionate about ensuring every person we support is seen, heard, respected, valued and connected.
+We employ more than 500 people and are supported by over 300 volunteers who are passionate about ensuring every person we support is seen, heard, respected, valued and connected.